 A retired captain, Thackston left the Navy Civil Engineer Corps in 2003.
 During his 24-year career, he planned, designed, constructed, maintained and operated Navy and Marine Corps installations in Antarctica, Japan, Hawaii and numerous United States mainland locations including the Camp David Presidential Retreat.
 With a focus on quality and reducing total cost of ownership, he delivered several billion dollars of new construction and energy projects that reduced operating costs while promoting sustainable practices.

 A registered professional engineer, Thackston earned his Bachelor of Science degree in electrical and computer engineering at the University of South Carolina, Columbia, a Master of Engineering in civil engineering and construction from the University of Florida, and a Master of Arts in national security and strategic studies from the Naval War College in Newport, RI.
 He also completed the Ross School of Business Executive program at the University of Michigan.

-Thackston lives in Coronado with his wife, Bridget, a native San Diegan and registered nurse, and his youngest daughter, Morgan, a high school junior.
-His oldest daughter, Kelsey, attends UC Santa Cruz, and his son, Ian, is employed by a software solutions company in Silicon Valley.
+Thackston lives in Coronado with his wife, Bridget, a native San Diegan and registered nurse, and his youngest daughter, Morgan, a high school senior.
+His oldest daughter, Kelsey, attends USD, and his son, Ian, is employed by a software solutions company in Silicon Valley.